British Airways’ franchise partner in Africa, Comair, will remain grounded until November 2020 at the earliest.

 It will be for Comair’s new shareholders to decide on its business model and whether the BA franchise should continue.
 Currently, BA is still selling flights on Comair from 1 November 2020.

 Passengers who have booked flights on Comair through British Airways (ticket numbers beginning 125) for travel up to and including 31 October 2020 should contact BA in the UK to be rebooked.

-Passengers who have booked flights through Comair directly (ticket numbers beginning 161) for travel up to and including 31 October 2020 should complete this form online, as per this guidance from Comair.
+Passengers who have booked flights through Comair directly (ticket numbers beginning 161) for travel up to and including 31 October 2020 should complete a form online, as per guidance from Comair.